sami-chaaban/starparser/README.md

 ---

-* Plot a histogram of defocus values from a subset of micrographs that contain "200826" or "200827".
+* Plot a histogram of defocus values from a subset of micrographs that contain the term "200826" or "200827".

 ```
 starparser --i run_data.star --plot_defocus -c _rlnMicrographName -q 200826/200827